launchdarkly/sse-contract-tests/README.md

 * `capabilities`: An array of strings describing optional features that this SSE implementation supports:
   * `"comments"`: The SSE client allows the caller to read comment lines.
 All SSE implementations must be able to handle comment lines, but many of them will simply discard the comments and not allow them to be seen.
+  * `"event-type-listeners"`: This means that the SSE client's API requires the caller to explicitly listen for any event type that is not the default `"message"`.
   * `"headers"`: The SSE client can be configured to send custom headers.
   * `"last-event-id"`: The SSE client can be configured to send a specific `Last-Event-Id` value in its initial HTTP request.
   * `"post"`: The SSE client can be configured to send a `POST` request with a body instead of a `GET`.